2020 United States House of Representatives elections in Illinois: District 14

 The 14th district encompasses the western Chicago exurbs, including all or parts of Batavia, Campton Hills, Crystal Lake, Geneva, Huntley, McHenry, Naperville, St. Charles, North Aurora, Oswego, Plainfield, Plano, Sycamore, Warrenville, Wauconda, Woodstock, and Yorkville.
 The incumbent was Democrat Lauren Underwood, who flipped the district and was elected with 52.5% of the vote in 2018.

 On November 12, the race was called by the Associated Press for Underwood.
 On January 5, 2021, Jim Oberweis filed notice with the U.S. House of Representatives, challenging the results of the election.
+On May 12, 2021, the House rejected Oberweis's challenge.